Real-life Crash Davis still preaching what he practiced

 “I said no — more like seven or eight.”

 Lancellotti proved them wrong.
-He didn’t make it as big as Carlton Fisk, the Hall of Famer from Charlestown, N.H. but he did make it to the majors three times, for cups of coffee with the Padres (1982), Giants (1986) and Red Sox (1990).
+He didn’t make it as big as Carlton Fisk, the Hall of Famer from Charlestown, New Hampshire, but he did make it to the majors three times, for cups of coffee with the Padres (1982), Giants (1986) and Red Sox (1990).

 He spent 17 seasons in professional baseball, and before he retired in 1992, Lancellotti was the minor league leader in career home runs with 276.
 He was Crash Davis long before “Bull Durham” hit movie theaters.